 4. BOX-E

 It may be tiny, BOX-E packs a lot of flavours into Wapping Wharf’s Cargo.
-An ever-changing a la carte menu at the 14-cover restaurant focuses on European ideas and British ingredients.
-BOX-E also offers a seven-course unwritten tasting menu that’s full of surprises too – and holds a a Bib Gourmand distinction.
+An ever-changing à la carte menu at the 14-cover restaurant focuses on European ideas and British ingredients.
+BOX-E also offers a seven-course unwritten tasting menu that’s full of surprises, too—and holds a Bib Gourmand distinction.

 Michelin Guide says: “Wapping Wharf is home to Cargo, a retail yard made of converted shipping containers, and on the first floor is intimate BOX-E, a compact restaurant clad in chipboard and plywood.
 Cooking comes from the heart and dishes are rustic, assured and flavour-packed.
 The panna cotta is a must!”